-More bluntly: by trying to save this single feature, you will need to kill your entire value proposition and over.
+More bluntly: by trying to save this single feature, you will need to kill your entire value proposition and start over.

-Too many times, I’ve seen PMs (myself included!) forget to all over, thinking that we already did all of the relevant research.
+Too many times, I’ve seen PMs (myself included!) forget to start all over, thinking that we already did all of the relevant research.
 And that’s just not true at all.

-If you pick option 3, then you need to throw out all of your previous work and over again - because now you have an entirely new value proposition that needs to be re-tested, re-validated, and further refined.
+If you pick option 3, then you need to throw out all of your previous work and start over again - because now you have an entirely new value proposition that needs to be re-tested, re-validated, and further refined.

-If you don't all over, you've fallen for the worst possible option - and as we've already discussed, putting misaligned features into a value proposition is one of the surest ways to guarantee product failure.
+If you don't start all over, you've fallen for the worst possible option - and as we've already discussed, putting misaligned features into a value proposition is one of the surest ways to guarantee product failure.